socnetv/app/docs/ARCHITECTURAL_REFACTORING_ROADMAP.md

 # Current Architectural State

-SocNetV has reached a stable baseline:
+SocNetV has reached a stable, feature-rich baseline (as of v3.5/v3.6):

 - Algorithms extracted into testable components (engines)
 - Graph acts as façade and coordinator
 - IO layer uses explicit mutation pipeline (Parser → Sink → Graph)
-- Deterministic regression harness (CLI + golden baselines) is in place
+- Deterministic regression harness (CLI + 7 golden-baseline kernels) is in place
 - Parser is modularized by format
+- Non-destructive filter and subgraph layer in place
+- Structured data workflows (attribute editing, tables, import/export) in place

+**WS9 is complete.** Current development focus is **bug fixes and issue triage**.

 This allows safe, incremental evolution without breaking behavior.